happybein1/happybein-astro/src/content/journal/our-journey-so-far.md

 I also added the yeahsight part which is a part dedicated to analysing some important part of society and consideration on how to solve ongoing challenges and thoughts on how the world is developing.
 The reason for adding that part is because current decision making often requires high level understanding of where we are and where we are going.

-I also created yeahdev website to store and share development insight know how I was learning.
+I also created yeahdev website to store and share development know-how I was learning.

 Once progressed enough on yeahvibe, I thought of marketing the content by making videos and posting these on social platforms.
 It was very time consuming and I was not happy with the outcome.
 But I learned AI tools and some basics on the new marketing, which can be handy for the future.